 1. You Notice “Glitches” That Make No Sense

 Logically, you know there’s an explanation.
-But in the moment, it feels strange enough to stick with you.
+But in the moment, it feels strange enough to stay with you.
 Like reality skipped a frame.

 These moments don’t convince you you’re literally in a simulation, but they do make you pause and think, “That shouldn’t have happened like that.”